beeldengeluid/extending-peertube/about.md

 ## License

-The content of this project is licensed under the [GNU Affero General Public License v3.0](LICENSE.md)
+Content of this project is licensed under the [GNU Affero General Public License v3.0](LICENSE.md)